Prasannarajmallipudi/Log_Analysis_1_Udacity/README.md

 ##First, you'll need to create the views listed above:
 1. Within the VM, navigate to `cd /vagrant`
 2. Run `psql`
+Data Base Setup
+Now Download the project DataBase newsdata.sql.
+Unzip the data to get the newsdata.sql file.
+Put the newsdata.sql file into the vagrant directory

+`psql -d news -f newsdata.sql`

 3. Connect to the database `\c news`
 4. Enter the views listed above psql -d news -f views.sql